FlatTurtle/FlatTurtle/content/02-product.md

 <div class="col-md-3">

 ### Digital signage respecting your style
 Technology doesn't mean breaking your style.
-Our team will integrate your hardware with your interior design.
+Our team will integrate the hardware with your interior design.

 </div>
 </div>